A 240-hectare hunting estate with a hunting lodge to be restored, a farm complex,

 There are three bedrooms on this level, two of which have double-glazed windows.
 The floors are covered with linoleum.

-The woodlands
+The woods

-The woodlands cover just over 133 hectares, made up of 45% simple coppice, 26% coppice moorland, 11% coniferous woods with a maritime pine plantation, 7% coppice with reserves, 2% deciduous woods and 1% poplar grove.
+The woods cover just over 133 hectares, made up of 45% simple coppice, 26% coppice moorland, 11% coniferous woods with a maritime pine plantation, 7% coppice with reserves, 2% deciduous woods and 1% poplar grove.
 The remaining 8% is empty land made up of ponds and barren vegetation.
 Dating back to 2012, this survey provides evidence of the presence of oak trees in the vast majority of plantations, as well as hornbeam, maritime pine and birch.
 A firewood sales business could be resumed, given that the harvesting equipment is still present and operational.
 There is currently a simplified forest management plan in force that will end in 2027.

 The grounds